 Compiles a program and writes the image to a .bin file.
-There are two choices available with this option, "Compile to Flash" and "Compile to Flash, Run in Ram."
+There are 2 choices available with this option, Compile to Flash and Compile to Flash, Run in Ram.

 The target configuration used in the compile is determined in the Compiler tab of the Project Options dialog.
-From there, under "Default Compile Mode" you can choose to use the attached target or a defined target configuration.
+From there, under Default Compile Mode you can choose to use the attached target or a defined target configuration.
 The defined target configuration is accessed by clicking on the Targetless tab which will reveal three additional tabs: RTI File, Specify Parameters and Board Selection.
-To learn more about these tabs see "Targetless Tab" on page 283.
+To learn more about these tabs see page 271.